 Writer, researcher, scholar, teacher.

 Born in Philadelphia, Adam Abraham studied English at the University of Pennsylvania, Columbia, and the University of York.
 He then completed a doctoral degree at the University of Oxford, where he researched imitations, parodies, and plagiarisms of nineteenth-century novels.
 The resulting book, Plagiarizing the Victorian Novel: Imitation, Parody, Aftertext, was published by

 In addition to his research on the Victorian era, Abraham has written on popular culture.
 Wesleyan University Press published his first book, When Magoo Flew: The Rise and Fall of Animation Studio UPA, which garnered press coverage and reviews in the Los Angeles Times and the Wall Street Journal.
 This book charts the achievements of the 1950s studio that challenged the reigning

 As a creative writer, Abraham developed film and television projects for Warner Bros., New Line Cinema, and Comedy Central.
-He has taught at New York University, Oxford, Virginia Commonwealth University, and Auburn University.
+He has taught at New York University, Oxford, Virginia Commonwealth University, Auburn University, and Cornell College.

 VISIT FACULTY PROFILE.